California State Route 198: Route description

+(a) Route 101 near San Lucas to Route 33 at Coalinga.

+(b) Route 33 near Oilfields to Route 99 via Hanford.

+(c) Route 99 to the Sequoia National Park line via Visalia.

-The road begins at a remote interchange with US 101 south of King City in the Salinas River Valley.
+The road begins at a remote interchange with US 101 near San Lucas south of King City in the Salinas River Valley.
 Leaving US 101, SR 198 passes through the Priest Valley, climbs the Diablo Range as a two-lane road and crosses over an unnamed pass.
 It then descends along Warthan Canyon to the town of Coalinga in the agricultural Central Valley, where it briefly runs concurrently with SR 33 and crosses the Anticline Ridge.
 On both sides of Coalinga the road passes through the enormous Coalinga Oil Field.